 OWNER INFO

 Owner's Name(s)

-Address

 VEHICLE INFORMATION

 Motorhome Model Number

-Motorhome Serial Number

 /IN)

-Vehicle Mileage at Delivery

-Address

-YOUR WINNEBAGO INDUSTRIES® D Name Address
+G

+NameAddress

-Phone
+Contact Phone

 CHASSIS SERVICE CENTER

 Name

 Address

 Contact Phone

 RV INSURANCE POLICY

+Company

+Policy Number

 Agent

 SECTION 2 - SAFETY AND PRECAUTIONS

 GENERAL WARNINGS

 - Only seats equipped with seat belts are to be occupied while the vehicle is moving. - Make sure all passengers have seat belts fastened.
 Lap belts should fit low on the hips and upper thighs.
 The shoulder belt should be positioned snug over the shoulder. - For pregnant women: Never place the shoulder belt behind your back or under your arm.
 Adjust the lap belt across your hips/pelvis, and below your belly.
 Place the shoulder belt across your chest (between your breasts) and away from your neck. - Child restraints should be installed properly according to manufacturer's instructions.
 See "Child Restraints". - All moveable or swiveling seats should be placed and locked in travel position while the vehicle is moving. - Never let passengers stand or kneel on seats while the vehicle is moving. - Sleeping facilities are not to be utilized while vehicle is moving. - Examine the escape window and be familiar with its operation. - Inspect the fire extinguisher monthly for proper charge and operating condition.
 This should also be done before beginning a vacation or any extended trip.